How Cozy Bingo Sites eventually became Entain Bingo Sites

 A new twist to the tale came when GVC itself rebranded to Entain in Spring 2021, changed the licensing on the Electraworks sites to LC International and a few month later migrated the flagship site Gala Bingo on to the Entain software, complete with Entain recreations of popular Gala bingo games including Bingo Beats, Coronation Street Bingo and Deal Or No Deal Bingo.
 The result is a bingo platform that is a serious rival to Virtue Fusion in liquidity and choice of games and promotions – a very far cry indeed from all those old Cozy skins.

-Technically there is no longer any such thing as a Cozy bingo site.
+There is no longer any such thing as a Cozy bingo site.
 Cozy Games was bought by GVC some years ago and the Cozy licence was replaced by Electraworks.
 Most Cozy bingo sites closed in 2019 and all of the rest closed in 2020 apart from big GVC owned sites including Ladbrokes Bingo.
 GVC has since changed its name to Entain and the licence of the sites to LC International.

 Entain bingo sites all have the safety afforded by a UK Gambling Commission licence, plus the rare and super safe High Protection rating for player funds.

 Cozy bingo sites that were not owned by GVC had 30, 75, 80 and 90 ball bingo and Microgaming and proprietary slots.
-Entain bingo sites with Cozy bingo have many more bingo rooms including Friends Bingo, Cash Out Bingo, the Entain version of Deal Or No Deal Bingo and a much bigger range of slots.
+Entain bingo sites with Cozy bingo have many more bingo rooms including Friends Bingo, Cash Out Bingo, Bingo Boom, the Entain version of Deal Or No Deal Bingo and a much bigger range of slots.

 Not any more.
 Cozy bingo sites used to be famous for their no deposit offers but these were long gone and the free newbie room removed even before the white label sites were closed.
 Entain bingo sites do not have any no deposit offers.